umd-lhcb/root-curated/README.md

 The proposed branching strategy is:

 - `histfactory_patch`: Latest development
-- `histfactory_patch-vX-YY-ZZ`: Historical ROOT versions that work with Phoebe's patch
+- `histfactory_patch_vX-YY-ZZ`: Historical ROOT versions that work with Phoebe's patch